Byrnetp/space-monkeys-group-project/SQL_TESTING.md

 - This field is of INT type.
 It specifies the institution which will send the blood from the blood transfer.
 It is a FOREIGN KEY.

 #### Test to verify each table
 - There is a function in the "sm_dbAPI.py" file called "test_tables(db_filename)".
-Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_mokeys_db".
+Its only parameter is "db_filename" which is the database name, for our project the "db_filename = space_monkeys_db".
 This "test_tables" function tests each database table to make sure the data was filled in correctly.
 Each table is tested with a query of the database and the known output.
 It lets the developer know if all of the tests passed by prints "Tests Passed" messages when running the "sm_dbAPI.py" file to set-up the database.
-- The test for the Transfer table is if ('''SELECT * FROM Transfer WHERE Transfer_ID = 4;''') == (4, '20230704 11:00:00', 28, 37, 17) which resulted in "Sixth Test Passed!?" when the "sm_dbAPI.py" file executed.
+- The test for the Transfer table is if ('''SELECT * FROM Transfer WHERE Transfer_ID = 4;''') == (4, '20230704 11:00:00', 28, 37, 17) which resulted in "Sixth Test Passed!" when the "sm_dbAPI.py" file executed.

 ### <u>Table: Complication</u>